openmobilityfoundation/governance/technical/OMF-CDS-Policy-Language-Guidance.md

 If you are a public agency and have an upcoming annual contract renewal coming up, you may specify CDS as part of a requirement for renewal.

-> **Contract Renewal.** As part of our annual contract renewal, we now require the use of the Curb Data Specification (CDS) [[link](https://github.com/openmobilityfoundation/curb-data-specification)] to present curb locations and policies to the city and the public using the Curbs API, and the use of the Events API when outputing data on each curb or parking transaction, activity, or event.
+> **Contract Renewal.** As part of our annual contract renewal, we now require the use of the Curb Data Specification (CDS) [[link](https://github.com/openmobilityfoundation/curb-data-specification)] to present curb locations and policies to the city and the public using the Curbs API, and the use of the Events API when outputting data on each curb or parking transaction, activity, or event.

 ## Service Level Agreement Guidance